 The time to tap Alaska paper birch is when the sap rises in early April.
 The season will last 2-3 weeks, until the trees bud.
 Production will vary from season to season.
 In 2004 each tree produced approximately 3/4 gallon of sap/tree/day.
 We tapped 2400 trees, collected 43,500 gallons of sap and produced a total of 450 gallons of pure birch syrup.

 Tapping the trees does not injure them as it will take only 10-15% of the total sap production of the tree.
-One tap per tree limit; and each tree is given a two year rest between tapings.
-Each 7/16" hole is plugged at the end of the season to prevent injury to the tree.
-We love our birch trees!
+One tap per tree limit; and each tree is given a two year rest between tappings.
+We love our birches!
+Please note: there is no need to plug the hole at the end of the harvest!
+There is actually research that it can damage the trees.

 To produce a higher quality syrup and save on time and fuel, we run our sap through a reverse osmosis machine which removes 70% of the water before evaporation begins.
 This concentrates the sugar to approximately 5%.
 Concentration to 67% sugar is completed in a wood-fired evaporator.